 The data display will show the contents of the memory location whose address is set in the switch register.
 The memory location is sampled after each panel interrupt (about every 20 ms).

-STS, P, L, B, X, T, A, D: If one of these registers are selected, the data display will show the contents of the data register.
+STS, P, L, B, X, T, A, D:

 Key: